-Class activities will be based on the assumption that you are familiar with the materials presented on the course management system or google drive; therefore, you should be prepared for class and will be randomly called upon to discuss assigned materials.
+Class activities will be based on the assumption that you are familiar with the materials presented on the course management system; therefore, you should be prepared for class and will be randomly called upon to discuss assigned materials.
 Your Participation & Discussion grade will reflect my assessment of your total contribution to the learning environment.
-Contributions to the learning environment can come in many forms - making observations, answering questions, summarizing other's views, commenting on other students' comments, or debating the instructor's view.
+Contributions to the learning environment can come in many forms -- making observations, answering questions, summarizing other's views, commenting on other students' comments, or debating the instructor's view.
 It is not the form or the frequency that matters, but the extent to which what you say makes a contribution to your own or your peers' learning.
 Did your contribution move the conversation forward?
 Did it offer an alternative view that we had not considered?
 Did it provoke deeper thinking?
 In other words, it is the quality of your contribution, not the quantity that matters.

 You cannot participate if you are absent.
 Class attendance is required.
 You should plan to attend every class and be on time for class.
 Participation & Discussion score for missed classes will be scored as a zero for that day.
 Please e-mail me if you know you are going to be absent - this will enable me to score your participation as "not present" rather than "not participating."
 Finally, the quality of interactions in class will be strongly linked to your participation grade.
-I will be using a "randomly function APP" to arbitrarily pick someone to answer questions in class.

-(2) Group Presentation & Team Peer Rating (15% + 15%)
+(2) Research Poster Section & Team Peer Rating (20%)

-You will present your team research project to the class inn the last two classes.
-It will be a formal group presentation and will be worth 15% of the total grade.
-Each group will have approximately 25-30 minutes for the presentation (including Q&A).
-We will have peer rating after the group presentations.
+You will present your team research project to the class in the poster section day.
+It will be a formal poster research presentation and will be worth 20% of the total grade.
+Each group will have approximately 15 minutes for the presentation (including Q&A).
+We will have peer rating at the same time in some way.
 Peer evaluation will NOT affect the final grade of the evaluator or the presenter; however, it may be used to judge a student's contribution if there is concern whether the student is doing his or her share of work.
 Peer ratings will be kept strictly confidential.

-- 2-3 team members in each group (TBD) - 15-20 minutes for presentation and 10 minutes for discussion - Group presentation date: November 9 & 12 - Each group will research and choose a topic - Use the knowledge you learned in class to analyze and evaluate the topic - Teach us something we don't know.
+- 4 team members in each group (Based on the 15 groups presumption) - 15 minutes for presentation and Q&A - Research Poster Section date: Nov.
+11 (3:30 PM 7:30 PM) - Each group will research and choose a topic - Use the knowledge you learned in class to analyze and evaluate the topic - Teach us something we don't know.